lnalborczyk/ESTER/README.md

 Observed data
 -------------

 On the other hand (and perhaps more interestingly), `ESTER` can be used to do sequential testing on your own data.
-You can study the evolution of sequentials ERs using the `seqER` function.
+You can study the evolution of sequential ERs using the `seqER` function.

 ``` r
 data(mtcars)